Makovsky08/Mordor/README.md

 ## Getting Started

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
-2. Install composer on your machine.
-[Composer](https://getcomposer.org/download/)
+    Or install Docker desktop if working on Windows or Mac.
+3. Install Github desktop if working on Windows or Mac.
+4. Clone this repository
-3. Run `docker compose build --no-cache --pull` to build fresh images
+5. Run `docker compose build --no-cache --pull` to build fresh images
-4. Run `docker compose up --pull -d --wait` to start the project
+6. Run `docker compose up --pull -d --wait` to start the project
-5. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
+7. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
-6. Run `docker compose down --remove-orphans` to stop the Docker containers.
+8. Run `docker compose down --remove-orphans` to stop the Docker containers.

+## Usage
+1. Open `https://localhost` in your favorite web browser to access the web application.
+2. Open `http://localhost:5050` in your favorite web browser to access the pgadmin admin panel.
+    email: `admin@example.com`
+    password: `admin`
+3. Update env variables in .env file servers.json to match your needs.
+4. Work with src folder to develop your application.
+5. For working with symfony console, run `docker compose exec symfony php bin/console` to access the console.
+    For example, run `docker compose exec symfony php bin/console doctrine:migrations:migrate` to run migrations.
+6. For working with composer, run `docker compose exec symfony php composer` to access composer.

+## Migrate database and populate it with dummy data
+1. Run `docker compose exec symfony php bin/console doctrine:migrations:migrate` to run migrations.
+2. Run `docker compose exec symfony php bin/console doctrine:migrations:diff` to generate migrations.
+3. Run `docker exec symfony php bin/console doctrine:fixtures:load --append` to load fixtures.

 ## Features
 * Production, development and CI ready
 * Just 1 service by default
 * Blazing-fast performance thanks to [the worker mode of FrankenPHP](https://github.com/dunglas/frankenphp/blob/main/docs/worker.md) (automatically enabled in prod mode)